AryamanTayal/Plant-Based-Dairy-Sector-Analysis/README.md

 ## Executive Summary
 ### Overview of Findings
 The dataset includes over 170 product offerings from all brands combined, representing a comprehensive view of the plant-based dairy sector in India.
 These products span multiple animal product alternatives, including milk, paneer, curd, and cheese.
-The analysis provides an overview of how these offerings are distributed across categories, highlighting the diversity and growth within this emerging market.
+Milk emerges as the most popular product, while there are notable price differences in certain categories, particularly butter.
+The data also indicates that most brands focus on a few star products, as fewer than five brands have more than two offerings in their portfolio.